 You need only apply if you are hoping for financial aid through scholarships (emerging writers who don’t have a book) and fellowships (emerging writers with at least one book in

-Deadlines for our fellowships and scholarship have passed!
-Subscribe to our mailing list to the right to be automatically notified when we open up applications again in October.
+Deadlines for our fellowships and scholarships will open up again in October.